programmiersportgruppe/sbt-tabular-test-reporter/README.md

 What it Does
 ============

-The Test Reporter plugin provides a test listener, TabularTestReporter that writes test results in a whitespace separated tabular format to a file, so that it is easy to analyse test results using standard unix tools, such as sort, awk and uniq.
+The Tabular Test Reporter plugin provides a test listener, `TabularTestReporter`, that writes test results in a whitespace-separated tabular format to a file.
+This makes it easy to analyse test results using standard unix tools, such as sort, awk and uniq.

-Here is an example result for an example [test suite](https://github.com/programmiersportgruppe/sbt-tabular-test-reporter/blob/master/src/sbt-test/simple-example/src/test/scala/ExampleSpec.scala):
+Here is an example result for an [example test suite](https://github.com/programmiersportgruppe/sbt-tabular-test-reporter/blob/master/src/sbt-test/simple-example/src/test/scala/ExampleSpec.scala):

     2015-03-01T10:00:30 SUCCESS    0.183    0.013 ExampleSpec should_pass
     2015-03-01T10:00:30 FAILURE    0.191    0.023 ExampleSpec failure_should_be_reported "[A]" was not equal to "[B]"